mauricecruz/zero-base-themes/README.md

 # Notice
 Experiments settings reset in `44.0.2403.89`.
 Open developer tools settings &#9654; Experiments &#9654; [&#10004;] Allow custom UI themes to enable theme again.

+# Chrome Default Dark Theme

+Chrome now has a default dark theme, that you can enable via Settings > Appearance > Theme: Dark.
+It's a great step in the right direction, well done Chrome Team!
+For those if you who want more customization, Zero Base Themes is here for you :)

 # Zero Base Themes

 An assortment of Chrome Devtools theme that use the Zero Base Template.